bhisaac/5eFP/5eFP-SRD.md

 **_Action_.** An action is a discrete measurement of time usually accessible during your turn and typically resolves before the end of your turn.
 You discard your action when you use certain game features, cast spells, and make attacks.
 You regain your action at the beginning of your next turn (see Actions).

-> Life requires some effort to maintain.
-You must physically attend to your life and take action to promote your health and wellness.
-Your body, mind, and essence or spirit need loving kindness, loving guidance, and self-care for optimal health.
-There is no away-from-keyboard (AFK) in RL.
-There is no auto-follow or AFK leveling.
-You must take action if you are to meet your goals in life.
-If you don't take action in your life, who will?

 **_Ability Score_.** Six ability scores ranging from -5 to +10 provide a quick description of every creature’s physical and mental characteristics, including strength (STR) measuring physical power, dexterity (DEX) measuring agility, constitution (CON) measuring endurance, intelligence (INT) measuring reasoning and memory, wisdom (WIS) measuring awareness, and charisma (CHA) measuring force of personality.

 **_Coin_ (⛁).** A 5eFP game awards and uses ⛁ as its currency, representing wealth, reputation, and experience.